hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 #### Variance reduction in practice

-I'll end with some tips, or perhaps speculations, on when and how to factor.
-A simple one, however, is as follows: try generating over- and underestimates for the factors and the product.
+I'll end with a speculative rule of thumb for when to factor: try generating over- and underestimates for the factors and the product.
 In additive notation, go with the *smaller* of